x close

 Stage 2: Repeat customers

 These are customers who are buying regularly from you, whether it’s the same purchase over and over, or new products and services.
-These customers are more likely to respond well to upselling marketing materials, especially if they’re rewarded or benefitting from repeating their custom with you.
+They're more likely to respond well to upselling marketing materials, especially if they’re rewarded or benefitting from repeating their custom with you.

 Stage 3: Loyal